stebett/setup-cameras/README.md

 - `record.py` is the script to start acquisition
 - `create_configs.py` is a script that generates configuration taking as input the serial code of the camera
 - `test_camera.py` extends the `Camera` class, adding methods to interactively change the properties of the camera
-- `pwm.py` is a script to start a pwm given the config file
 - `check_framerate.py` is a script to check frame drops, **still under developement**
 - `start_recording.sh` is an helper script to start recording and creating directories, **still under developement**